 If you intend to travel to further restricted parts of Tibet you'll need even more permits.

 The entry permit can be issued in 3 days, but allow at least 2 weeks.
-You'll need the permit before you can board a train or plane for Tibet. over 5 years ago
+You'll need the permit before you can board a train or plane for Tibet. about 6 years ago